Intellectual Property Department

 A: If someone opposes your application, you will need to consider whether to withdraw your application or to continue in the opposition proceedings.
 Advice from a solicitor or trade mark agent will enable you to assess your position and the costs involved in withdrawing or continuing.

-Protecting trade marks in Hong Kong and Mainland China
+Protecting trade marks in the Hong Kong SAR and the Mainland of China

-Q: What strategies should I adopt to protect my trade mark in Hong Kong, China and separately, in Mainland China?
+Q: What strategies should I adopt to protect my trade mark in the Hong Kong SAR and separately, in the Mainland of China?

 A: Some strategies that you should consider:

-• Registering your trade mark here in Hong Kong and in the Mainland where there is a separate system of registration and protection.
-Registering your mark in the Mainland does not automatically give you protection in Hong Kong.
+• Registering your trade mark here in the Hong Kong SAR and in the Mainland of China where there is a separate system of registration and protection.
+Registering your mark in the Mainland of China does not automatically give you protection in the Hong Kong SAR.

 • Registering a mark in Chinese characters (or a translation or transliteration) for use locally to complement your mark and to give it broader appeal and protection.